Diophantine Geometry over Groups VIII: Stability

 The stability of free and hyperbolic groups gives a linkage between negative curvature in Riemannian and coarse geometry and in geometric group theory and stability theory.
 With stability it is possible to continue the study of the first order theories of free and hyperbolic groups using well-developed objects and notions from model theory.
 Furthermore, following Shelah, logicians often view stability as the border line between "controlled" and "wild" structures.
 From certain points of view, and in certain aspects, this border line is reflected in group theory (see [Po2],[Po3]).
 Negatively curved groups are stable.
 For non-positively curved groups we don't really know, but we suspect that there should be unstable non-positively curved groups.
 For other classes of groups the question of stability is still wide open.

 To prove the stability of free and hyperbolic groups, we start by analyzing a special class of definable sets that we call $minimal$ $rank$.
 These sets are easier to analyze than general definable sets, and in section 1 we prove that minimal rank definable sets are in the Boolean algebra generated by equational sets (recall that equational sets and theories were defined by G. Srour.
 For a definition see the beginning of section 1 and [Pi-Sr]).
-Note that as we show in section 6 there are definable sets over a free group that do not belong to the Boolean algebra generated by equational sets.

 In section 2 we slightly modify the sieve procedure that was presented in [Se6] (and used for quantifier elimination) to prove that Diophantine sets are equational.